 Let's Communicate: How Art is Generated out of Legends, Lore, Culture and Historical Events

-In every piece of Jerry Fogg's work, "there is more in the picture than just the story."
-In this presentation, he shares the process he goes through in order to engage the viewer in the past, present, and future.
+In every piece of Jerry Fogg's work "there is more in the picture than just the story."
+In this presentation, Fogg shares the process he goes through to engage the viewer in the past, present, and future.
 He makes informed choices about how to incorporate actual items (documents, furs, coins, certificates, etc.) as well as symbols of Native and non-Native cultures.
-This process takes time.
 Once, he had a snakeskin for 20 years before it was needed.
-Another piece has been germinating for 7 years, but he knows it is not time for it to be completed.
+Another piece has been germinating for 7 years, but Fogg knows it is not time for it to be completed.

 832 Fairview Dr, Belle Fourche, SD 57717